Jonathan Coulton: Solid State, The SpongeBob Musical, Some Guys, and other projects (2013–present)

 Coulton co-wrote the songs "Good for Me", "Patient Zero" and "Rollercoaster" with Aimee Mann for her 2017 album "Mental Illness", for which he also contributed acoustic guitar and backing vocals.
 He joined Mann as opening support act on the European and North American tour of "Mental Illness", contributing additional guitar and vocals to her main set.

 On April 15, 2018, The Good Fight episode "Day 450" featured a song by Coulton, set to a short Schoolhouse Rock-style animation.
 The song echoed the episode's plotline around efforts to impeach Donald Trump and was later shared by the show's YouTube channel.

+Coulton contributed other songs to The Good Fight including: "The Legend of John Barron": An animated short explaining the backstory of Donald Trump's alter ego; and "Russian Troll Farms" about the organised online effort by Russia to influence the election.

 On March 29, 2019, Coulton released Some Guys, a cover album of songs from the 1970s.

+Coulton provided the opening theme for The Adventure Zone: Abnimals in 2024.

 Licensing

-Coulton releases his songs under the Creative Commons Attribution-Noncommercial license, allowing others to use them in their own noncommercial works.
+Coulton releases his songs under the Creative Commons Attribution-NonCommercial license, allowing others to use them in their own noncommercial works.
 As a result, a number of music videos have been created using his songs, including such machinima as the ILL Clan's video for "Code Monkey" and a kinetic typography video for the song "Shop Vac".

 In May 2011, Coulton was interviewed on NPR's popular economics-related program Planet Money.
 He disclosed that he makes about $500,000 a year from his music despite lacking a record label contract.
 He expressed gratitude towards his fans for his surprise success, the degree of which he called "absurd".
 In a broader discussion of whether or not the internet is good for musicians, Coulton answered in the affirmative, while journalist Frannie Kelley described his success as a "fluke," comparing it to the unexpected popularity of the Snuggie.
 Coulton posted a tongue-in-cheek response on his blog about the comparison, saying "to which I say: snarkity snark snark!"

 Most of Coulton's songs are published on his website as MP3 and FLAC downloads.
 Some of them are free, and none of them are subject to digital rights management.
 All of his original songs fall under the Creative Commons Attribution NonCommercial 3.0 License.
 "Still Alive", "Want You Gone" and "Wikipedia Chanukah" are the only exceptions to this, as Coulton assigned all rights for the former two songs to Valve and "Wikipedia Chanukah" is under a BY-SA license to comply with Wikipedia's similar license.
 Along with "Still Alive," Coulton's song "Re: Your Brains" appears in jukeboxes in Left 4 Dead 2.
 "Want You Gone" also features in the end credits of Portal 2.
 All three of these games were designed by Valve.